10 Best Marketing Project Management Software Solutions [2024]

 Marketing Project Management FAQs

-Many marketing teams use CRM software to manage their customer relationships more effectively, but the majority of CRMs don’t include all of the project and portfolio management functionality marketers need to get organized.
-A solution that many marketers are turning to is marketing project management software, which is project management software that specifically caters to the project types, campaigns, employee time management, and performance tracking features marketing teams need to succeed.
+While many marketing teams primarily use CRM software to manage their customer relationships more effectively, the majority of CRMs don’t include all of the project and portfolio management functionality marketers need to get organized.
+With a dedicated project management tool — preferably one that integrates with their CRM and other most-used marketing and communication tools — marketing teams can reach their goals and develop stronger relationships through better-managed and more consistent marketing plans.

-• Improved project visualization: With various project view options and report dashboards with visual widgets, project teams of different backgrounds can quickly view and act on project tasks and performance data.
+• Improved project visualization: With various project view options and report dashboards with visual widgets, project teams of different backgrounds and skill sets can quickly view and act on project tasks and performance data.

-• Concrete performance analytics: Most PM solutions include several analytics and reporting options to help you better measure and manage big-picture project data and individual performance stats.
+• Concrete performance analytics: Most PM solutions include analytics and reporting options to help users better measure and manage big-picture project data and individual performance stats.
+This inclusion can improve performance and client satisfaction.

-• Single source of truth for project data: Using dedicated PM software makes it possible to organize all of your relevant project data and assets in a single system that all users can access according to their user permissions.
+• Single source of truth for project data: Using dedicated PM software makes it possible to organize all of your relevant project data and assets in a single system that all users can access.
+With this single source of truth, everyone stays up to speed and can productively contribute to current project tasks and initiatives.

-• Access to supportive templates and project strategies: Most project management solutions include templates that can be customized; this is particularly effective for marketing teams that want a structured way to manage project campaigns, social media calendars, and other task-driven marketing work.
+• Access to project templates and strategies: Most project management solutions include templates that can be customized; this is particularly effective for marketing teams that want a structured way to manage and launch repeated project campaigns, social media calendars, and other task-driven marketing work.

-• Task automation and streamlined workflows: Many marketing tasks, like scheduling social media posts, are incredibly repetitive and require little skill but take a lot of time; several project management solutions natively offer or integrate with tools that automate your most mundane marketing workflows.
+• Task automation and streamlined workflows: Many marketing tasks, like scheduling social media posts, are incredibly repetitive and require limited skills but take a lot of time; several project management solutions natively offer or integrate with tools that automate your most mundane marketing workflows.

 • Helpful integrations with the rest of your tool stack: In many cases, project management tools integrate with CRM platforms, time tracking software, invoicing tools, and other software that’s important to the marketer’s tool stack.

-Yes, there are free marketing project management tools available on the market.
-Many of the larger PM software providers offer free versions of their software with limited features and/or user seats.
+Yes, there are free marketing project management tools available.
+For example, many of the larger PM software providers offer free versions of their software with limited features and/or user seats.

 Featured Partners